anish-murshetwar/DBT-CustomerProj/README.md

 All the Processes and connecting of DBT to PostGres are given in below link (For Reference)
   - https://youtu.be/ALuYdar1vCc?si=e_7x0rWIcV4iwwNP

+💾 Database Setup (PostgreSQL)

+To ensure this dbt project runs correctly, you must first create the necessary source tables using our provided schema dump.

+### 1. Create the Database

+Start by creating an empty database in your local PostgreSQL instance (e.g., named `dbt_source_db`).

+    psql -U your_admin_user -c "CREATE DATABASE dbt_source_db;

+### 2. Load the Schema

+ Use the provided schema-only dump file to create the table structures.

+       Update 'your_user' and 'dbt_source_db' as needed
+    psql -U your_user -d dbt_source_db -f setup/schema_only.sql

+### 3. Refrence to  My Postgres Database

+  The below link provides you a overview of my database, What schemas I have used and how i have referenced my schemas to one another.
+* **Click to View/Download:** **[DBT_Cusproj.sql](PostGresFile/DBT_Cusproj.sql)**

 AFTER INSTALLATION:-
 Try running the following commands: